 What to Know Before Financing a Condo

 We are often asked if taking out a loan to buy a condo unit is different from borrowing to buy a house.
 While we know many homeowners who have mortgages on condominiums, there are a couple of important aspects to consider when financing a loan for a condo.
 We’re going to discuss how your loan to value (LTV) and type of review will play an integral part in getting a loan.

-Don’t overpay for your mortgage.
-Try MortgageBite’s Free rate comparison platform today, and get the best deal.
+Don’t overpay for your mortgage!
+Try MortgageBite’s Free rate comparison platform today free and get offers delivered right to your inbox.
 No credit check required!

 If you’re buying a condo, you need to consider whether the project review will make any difference in your LTV and vice versa.
 The two types of approval are a limited review and a full review.
 Getting a full review approval usually allows the homebuyer to finance up to 95% to 97% of the LTV if the condo is owner-occupied, or up to 90% of the LTV if it’s a secondary home, and up to 85% of the LTV if the condo is an investment property.
 Remember that the individual unit is underwritten, and the entire project gets analyzed, which can cause headaches and delays in the loan process.
 Putting more than 20% down usually allows you to have a limited review if it’s an owner-occupied condo.
 But that doesn't guarantee that the project is eligible for limited review.
 New condo projects, which may have ineligibility issues, could change it to a full condo project review.